-Two acquisition templates are provided: OMEGACAM_img_acq and OMEGACAM_img_acq_movetogap.
+Two acquisition templates are provided: OMEGACAM\img\acq and OMEGACAM\img\acq\movetogap.
 Each acquisition template allows specification of the object position, instrument filter for the first exposure, ADC or two-lens corrector (settings COORD and NONE, respectively), and Cassegrain rotator offset angle.
+The ADC is not offered and will be removed from templates in P99.
 It is also possible to specify whether or not autoguiding is required.
 Based on experience so far, unguided tracking for 60 seconds does not degrade image quality measurably.
 Finally, for OBs in concatenation it is possible to disable the start of Image Analysis in the aquisition.

-The difference between OMEGACAM_img_acq and OMEGACAM_img_acq_movetogap is that the former acquires the field 'blind', while the latter takes a short exposure, which the operator can display and use to move the telescope so that a selected bright star falls in a gap between CCDs in order to reduce reflections and remanence.
+The difference between OMEGACAM\img\acq and OMEGACAM\img\acq\movetogap is that the former acquires the field 'blind', while the latter takes a short exposure, which the operator can display and use to move the telescope so that a selected bright star falls in a gap between CCDs in order to reduce reflections and remanence.